Bio & stats

-As well as performing in other people's shows, she produces and performs her one woman show Mad Women my Attic! gaining both the public and the critics’ approval, in Brighton, Edinburgh and London.
+As well as performing in other people's shows, she produces and performs her one woman show Mad Women my Attic! gaining both the public and the critics’ approval, in Brighton Fringe, Edinburgh Festival Fringe, the Prague Fringe Festival and in London's finest cabaret venues (The Other Palace, The Crazy Coqs).
 She brings the show to the United Solo Festival in New York, making her official off-Broadway debut, and this adventure gains her a Best Cabaret Award at the festival.

 Monica is also a certified gong practitioner and sound therapist.